kevinomyonga/PesapalDroid/README.md

 # PesapalDroid
-A simple library to grant access to the Pesapal payment portal on the android platform.
+A simple library to grant easy access to the Pesapal portal on the android platform.

 ##Preview